How to strengthen your immune system

 Yes, the whole coronavirus thing is totally scary.
 We get that.
-But there's a lot you can do to keep healthy and safe during this time.
-Your immune system is your primary line of defense against illness, so it's essential that you keep it in tiptop shape as much as possible.
-Luckily, there are certain science-backed things you can do to boost your immune system:
+But there’s a lot you can do to keep healthy and safe during this time.
+Your immune system is your primary line of defense against illness, so it’s essential that you keep it in tiptop shape as much as possible.
+Luckily, there are certain science-backed actions you can take to boost your immune system:

 1. Cut back on alcohol

 You might feel tempted to drink during stressful times, but high alcohol intake has been shown to suppress immune function.
 Alcohol also dehydrates the body, and hydration is needed to prevent yourself from getting sick.
 If you aren’t ready to give up booze entirely, it’s okay to drink in moderation.
 Women can have one drink a day, and men are encouraged to limit it to two drinks daily.

 This is easier said than done, right?
 Studies show that stress can really compromise immune function, making people more susceptible to infection.
 Why?
 Because stress triggers the release of cortisol, which leads to increased inflammation, a catalyst for many diseases.
 Not only that, but chronic stress can interfere with your body’s ability to fight off infections.

 3. Load up on fresh fruits and vegetables